RrennM/simple-search-page/CONTRIBUTING.md

   * Wait for the maintainers to assign it to you
   (This will make sure that someone else is not already working on it and will save everyone's time)
   * After you've been assigned you can work on it and then create a Pull request to get your changes merged
+  * DO NOT create a pull request unless you have been assigned an issue else it will be marked invalid
+  * Provide the output screenshot (if possible) in the comment while creating a pull request